iambke/python-error-explainer/README.md

-# Python Error Explainer (RAG Pipeline)
+# Python Error Explainer – RAG-powered Traceback Interpreter

+Explains Python errors in plain English using retrieval-augmented generation (RAG) + Groq.

+## Overview

-This project implements a Retrieval-Augmented Generation (RAG) pipeline designed to explain Python error messages in simple terms.
+This project implements a Retrieval-Augmented Generation (RAG) pipeline to explain Python error messages in simple terms.
 It retrieves relevant explanations from a local dataset and uses a language model to generate clear, beginner-friendly responses.

-## Overview
+### Key Features

 - Retrieves explanations for common Python errors from a curated text file.
 - Embeds and indexes explanations using `sentence-transformers` and `FAISS`.
-- Accepts user input (an error message), retrieves the most relevant context, and queries a language model (via Groq API).
-- Generates a simplified explanation using a structured prompt and the retrieved context.
+- Accepts full Python tracebacks as user input (multi-line supported).
+- Queries Groq’s LLM (`gemma-2-9b-it`) using retrieved context only — no hallucination.
+- Returns clear, human-readable error explanations.

 ## Project Structure